-The first game every season is always an interesting one.
-Often, teams open with an easier school so that they can earn a painless win and solidify their footing within the new year.
+The first game of every season is always an interesting one.
+Often, teams open with an easier school so that they can earn a painless win and solidify their footing in the new year.

 The Mountaineers began last season at home against Eastern Kentucky.

-They won’t have that luxury this time around, as Maryland is a very real opponent which can make some noise.
+They won’t have that luxury this time around, as Maryland is a very real opponent that can make some noise.

 It’s difficult to tell how good the Terps are from last season because they only played a few times.
 They had multiple games canceled and finished the year with a 2-3 record.

 Their lack of play might actually work as an advantage early in this new season.
-Those like WVU don’t have a whole lot of film to review in order to prepare for this weekend.
+Teams like WVU don’t have a whole lot of film to review to prepare for this weekend.